Course No: CRIM.1150-061; SIS Class Nbr: 5672; SIS Term: 3010

 Course Status: Registration Closed

 This course will encompass the study and relationship between those entities and institutions necessary for the protection of the United States.
 Course instructional material will examine the components of Federal, State and Local Police Agencies, as well as the role of Private Security and Emergency Responders needed to facilitate the implementation of the Homeland Security Act.
 Particular attention will be focused on Policy, Plans and Procedures at governmental and community levels.

-Related Programs: B.S. in Information Technology, B.S. in Information Technology, A.S. in Information Technology, B.S. in Criminal Justice, B.S. in Criminal Justice: Paralegal Option, Certificate in Security Management & Homeland Security
+Related Programs: A.S. in Information Technology, B.S. in Criminal Justice, B.S. in Criminal Justice: Paralegal Option, B.S. in Information Technology, Certificate in Security Management & Homeland Security

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Graduate, Online & Professional Studies reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.

 The registration period for this course has ended.

 Check availability for the current semester